axeldaguerre/movie_title_cleaner/README.md

 13. Handle the disconnexion of the hdd
 14. Generate folders only for media type files
 15. Rename files
+16. Check if it handles other language than english (should be)
+17. Add a loading screen during scrapping of all movies

 This is a personal tool that permit me to automatically manage my media library for Kodi.
 The future of this tool will be to have a friendly way to do simple operation that will use imdb **without api key needed** to get a proper movie name, use for the folder that will contain the movie data to properly have a name scrapable by imdb python api.